 Before concrete artisan Josh Thiel of Thiel Studios in West Palm Beach, Florida, changed his career path, he was a mechanical engineer.
-From building combat robots for television and designing Power Wheels with Fisher-Price, he was involved with one intriguing project after another.
+From building combat robots for television and designing Power Wheels with Fisher-Price, he had one intriguing project after another.

 One that serendipitously prepared him for future concrete endeavors involved his former employer the International Chimney Corp., a company well known for its capabilities to relocate large-scale structures such as mansions, museums, theaters and even the Cape Hatteras Lighthouse.